titoBouzout/BufferScroll/readme.md

 Description
 ------------------

-Buffer Scroll is simple [Sublime Text](http://www.sublimetext.com/ ) plug-in which remembers and restores the scroll and cursor positions, also the selections and foldings states
+Buffer Scroll is a simple [Sublime Text](http://www.sublimetext.com/ ) plug-in which remembers and restores the scroll and cursor positions, also the selections and foldings states

 Installation